pipeforce/pipeforce.github.io/docs/tutorials/80_send-email.md

 ## Intro

-In this tutorial you will learn, how you can send emails from a pipeline with and without attachments.
+In this tutorial, you will learn how you can send emails from a pipeline, with and without attachments.

 ## 1 - Create the pipeline and send simple email